When working with Google Ads (formerly known as Google AdWords), you'll face a lot of numbers and Google Ads metrics.

 1) Landing page experience (your web page)

 2) Ad relevance

 3) Expected CTR

-You should look at these elements in order to identify your focus areas.
+You should look at these elements to identify your focus areas.

 Get these 9 Google Ads metrics under your skin.
-They are absolutely essential in order for you to understand and evaluate your PPC performance.
-You can always look at other metrics like bounce rate or industry benchmark to dive deeper into your performance and understand your audience better.
+They are essential for you to understand and evaluate your PPC performance.
+You can always look at metrics like bounce rate or industry benchmarks to dive deeper into your performance and understand your audience better.